webloft/mysql-native/ABOUT_PREPARED_V2.md

 released (as defined by the statement's SQL string).

 - Any functionality to manually release a Prepared from ALL connections should be in `MySQLPool`.
-I'm undecided whether this would be essential for v2.0.0 or could be deferred until v2.1.0 or so.
+This will not be in v2.0.0 though, it is delayed until v2.1.0 or so.

 - Connection and MySQLPool should also have `.register(Prepared)` (or is there a better name?) to manually create a prepared statement on a